 Choose any free app from the Microsoft Store and download it.
 Once it is finished, navigate to your Library and launch Age of Empires: Definitive Edition.
 You can then uninstall the other app(s) at any time.

-If all of the above options fail, try clearing your Windows Store cache to see if it helps:
+If all of the above options fail, try clearing your Microsoft Store cache to see if it helps:

 - Create a system restore point first.